shopware5/devdocs/source/labs/shopping-cart-and-ordering-processes/index.md

 menu_order: 100
 ---

+## Update from 2017-09-27
+The basic functions of the cart bundle are now implemented in Shopware's frontend.
+You can add products to the cart, change their quantity, remove them from the cart and finish the order process.
+The order will be persisted and is visible in the backend.
+The cart widget in the top right corner now shows how many positions are in the cart and the total value.
+An order confirm page displays all cart items as well as the calculated seperate deliveries depending on product stocks and delivery times.

 ## First concept
 On September 12th of 2016, we released a first concept for a new cart bundle.
 You can see the development process on <a href="https://github.com/shopware/shopware-cart-poc">Github</a>, where we created a new repository which allows the community to create pull requests and issues.
 The new repository contains a new bundle in `/engine/Shopware/Bundle/CartBundle` which contains a first proof of concept for a new cart process.
 This article documents the current implementation and how it can be used.
-At the moment, the cart bundle isn't implemented in Shopware's frontend, rather it is only used for testing different calculations and processes.

 ## Usage